dinhomathias/Amc/Arbitrary-callback_data.md

     * a regex expression, which will be used, if the `callback_data` is in fact a string
     * a callable accepting the `callback_data` as only argument.
 You can perform any kinds of tests on the `callback_data` and return `True` ore `False` accordingly
     * a type.
 In that case the `CallbackQuery` will be handled, if the `callback_data` is an instance of that type.
 Btw: This allows you to inform users, when a buttons' data has been dropped from cache.
-With `CallbackQueryHandler(callback, pattern=InvalidCallbackData)` you can e.g., call `update.callback_query.answer(text='Button is no longer valid', show_alert=True)` to inform the user.
+With `CallbackQueryHandler(callback, pattern=InvalidCallbackData)` you can e.g., call `await update.callback_query.answer(text='Button is no longer valid', show_alert=True)` to inform the user.

 ## Memory Usage